Little Red Dots: an abundant population of faint AGN at z~5 revealed by the EIGER and FRESCO JWST surveys: Summary

 \software{ \texttt{Python}, \texttt{matplotlib} \citep{matplotlib}, \texttt{numpy} \citep{numpy}, \texttt{scipy} \citep{scipy}, \texttt{Astropy} \citep{astropy1, astropy2}, \texttt{Imfit} \citep{Erwin2015}. }

-\acknowledgments{ This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
+\acknowledgments{We thank an anonymous referee for their constructive comments that helped improving the manuscript.
+This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for \textit{JWST}.
 These observations are associated with programs \# 1243 and \# 1895.
+The specific observations analyzed can be accessed via \dataset[DOI: 10.17909/4xx0-zj76]{https://doi.org/10.17909/4xx0-zj76}.
+Funded by the European Union (ERC, AGENTS, 101076224).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.
 RPN acknowledges funding from {\it JWST} programs GO-1933 and GO-2279.
 Support for this work for RPN was provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51515.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 Support for this work for GDI was provided by NASA through grant JWST-GO-01895 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-26555.
 This work has received funding from the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract number MB22.00072, as well as from the Swiss National Science Foundation (SNSF) through project grant 200020\_207349.
 The Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant No.\ 140.

 }